 Ever since barley cultivation began millennia ago, growers picked out the best-looking ears in the crop and used the seeds for future propagation.
 Through this method, landrace barleys like Chevallier and Haná naturally evolved with their environment, adapting to suit the land in which they grew.

-One of his breeding crosses combined Plumage, a broad-eared, high-yielding Danish barley of excellent quality, with Archer, a short straw, short neck English landrace barley.
+One of his breeding crosses combined Plumage, a broad-eared, high-yielding Danish barley of excellent quality, with Archer, a short-straw, short-neck English landrace barley.
 The combination was outstanding, as was Beavan’s achievement: by creating Plumage Archer, he pioneered modern malting barley breeding.

 We have recently used Plumage Archer malt in a 3.7 % English Pale Ale brewed with Jester & Archer hops and a 4.0% Blonde brewed with East Kent Goldings.
 Both beers had a light sweetness of flavour with a hint of peach coming through.
 The Plumage Archer malt enhanced the mouthfeel but also allowed the hops to shine through without being too heavy.
 We were impressed with the product and plan to use it in further brews.